avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

 The `PKG_FTGL_...` variables tell the build-process how to find and use the font-rendering libraries.

+### Build

+Finally start the build by running:

 ~~~bash
 $ make
 ~~~

+This will take a while.

 If all went well, you should now have a `Gem.dll` in your directory, and hopefully a number of Gem-output externals and plugins: